 - Genre Shift: This is the only side-scrolling game in the entire series (not counting two of the CDi Games).
 This is also the only time you can level up with a certain amount of experience points, expanding on the RPG Elements of the first game.

-- Ghost Town: Old Kasuto was abandoned, with very few people left.
+- Ghost Town: Old Kasuto was abandoned, with only invisible Moas and the final wise man left.

 - The Goomba: Bits and Bots are Blob Monster mooks, and likely the first enemies you meet.

 - Gotta Catch Them All: Inverted.
 You need to return the crystals you have to the palaces, rather than collect them.